ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 | Administrator | As an administrator, you can perform all platform actions based on the resource this role is being assigned, including assigning access policies to other users. | `crn:v1:bluemix:public:iam::::role:Administrator` |
 | Operator | As an operator, you can perform platform actions that are required to configure and operate service instances, such as viewing a service's dashboard. | `crn:v1:bluemix:public:iam::::role:Operator` |
 | Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. | `crn:v1:bluemix:public:iam::::role:Editor` |
-{: caption="Table 3.
-Role ID values and description for API use" caption-side="bottom"}
+{: caption="Role ID values and description for API use" caption-side="bottom"}
 {: #iam-rolescrn-table}

 The following example is for assigning the `<Viewer>` role for `<vmware-solutions>`: